AppliedBioMath/small-molecule-database/README.md

 join <table b> b on a.<column> = b.<column>
 where <filter condition>;
 ```
-Here is the example query, the query is 'Get the log partition coefficient of the aspirin from eMolecules and its bioactivity experimental data from the tables in ChEMBL.
+Here is the example query, the query is 'Get the log partition coefficient of the aspirin from eMolecules and its bioactivity experimental data from the tables in ChEMBL.'
+InChIKey(International chemical identifier key) is used as the key to concatenate two databases.
 ```
 select md.pref_name, ec."logP", td.pref_name as target, a.standard_relation, a.standard_value, a.standard_units, a.standard_type
 from molecule_dictionary md